thomascookandroid/pf2e-sheet-skill-actions/README.md

   * **requiredRank** - add action requires training in skill.
 0 - untrained (default), 1 - trained, 2 - expert, 3 - master, 4 - legendary.
   * **actionType** - add if this does not use 1 action.
 'A' - 1 action (default), 'D' - 2 actions, 'T' - 3 actions, 'F' - free action, 'R' - reaction.
   * **key** - is used to match action implemented by PF2e.
 You shouldn't need to specify it.
+  * **variants** - an array of variants to the action in case you want more than one button.
+MAP variants are added automatically.
 * Click "Propose changes" and "Create pull request".